What does the patient population consist of?

 Where have South Nassau's graduates gone?

 Everywhere.
 About half the residents tend to stay in the New York metropolitan area, and the other half are dispersed around the country.
 Most go into private practice, some start working as hospitalists, and a few have gone on to fellowships.
 Half of the Family Medicine attendings admitting to our hospital have graduated our program.
-Our Alumni.

 First-year residents may not moonlight.
 Second- and third-year residents may only moonlight with the written consent of the program director, and may not exceed working hour regulations.
 There are specific rules for moonlighting outlined in the residency handbook.